 Academic Credentials

-• Ph.D., Environmental Health and Engineering, Johns Hopkins University, 2022
+• Ph.D., Geography & Environmental Engineering, Johns Hopkins University, 2022

 • M.S., Geography and Environmental Engineering, Johns Hopkins University, 2017